TrumanPhd/f5C-finder/README.md

 ## env
 make sure your tensorflow > 2.0

-## Download and train on your GPU
+## Installation
-you can download this Repository with
+1.you can download this Repository with
 ```shell
 git clone https://github.com/NWAFU-LiuLab/f5C-finder.git
 ```
 or just download with Github GUI
+2.You can use our webserver GUI for inference, or train with your own dataset for f5C identification as follow:

 ## Citation
 It`s my pleasure if can use f5C-finder for f5C identification or improve the accuarcy on the provided f5C dataset, and please cite at
 ##